-The Company Agreement Explained: Types of Decisions Made by Managers and Members
+The Company Agreement Explained: Types Of Decisions Made By Managers & Members

 By Vela Wood

 In our previous blog post, The Company Agreement Explained: Manager and Member Meetings, we discussed the meeting requirements for managers and members pursuant to the TBOC and provided additional provisions that should be considered when adopting or amending an LLC Company Agreement.
 We also mentioned that the type of business conducted and decisions made during manager meetings may be different than decisions made at member meetings.
 This blog will discuss those differences.

 Before going into depth about the decisions made by managers and decisions made by members, it is important to reiterate the differences between managers and members of an LLC, specifically what purposes the managers and members serve in an LLC.
 Generally, managers run the day-to-day operations of the LLC while the members “own” the LLC.
 Members are similar to shareholders in a company; they don’t operate a company, but they have certain voting rights.
 Keep this information in mind while reading through the rest of the blog.